archlinux/alpm/CONTRIBUTING.md

 Code examples in READMEs is tested via [`tangler`].
 Links in markdown files or doc blocks are tested via [`lychee`].

+To get all of the necessary tools installed on ArchLinux, run `just install-pacman-dev-packages`.
+To setup Rust for this project run `just install-rust-dev-tools`.
+Both can also be done in one fell swoop via `just dev-install`.

 To aide in development, it is encouraged to install the relevant [git pre-commit] and [git pre-push] hooks:

 ```shell